Retros That Ship Changes Instead of Notes

 Review

-Start the next retro with the previous action.
+Start the next retro by placing the previous action back in front of the team.
 Did the team do what it promised?
 Did it help?
 Should the team keep, change, complete, or stop the experiment?

 Make each action specific